 - You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
 Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Always install DIMMs with the same CAS latency.
-For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - When installing total memory of 4GB capacity or more, Windows[®] 32-bit operation system may only recognize less than 3GB.
-Hence, a total installed memory of less than 3GB is recommended. - This motherboard does not support memory modules made up of 256 Mb chips. - This motherboard supports Intel[®] ME technology.
-Your system may detects less memory size than that you installed when Intel[®] ME function is enabled.
+For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - Due to the memory address limitation on 32-bit Windows OS, when you install 4GB or more memory on the motherboard, the actual usable memory for the OS can be about 3GB or less.
+For effective use of memory, we recommend that you install a 64-bit Windows OS when having 4GB or more memory installed on the motherboard. - This motherboard does not support memory modules made up of 256 megabit (Mb) chips or less. - This motherboard supports Intel® ME technology.
+Your system may detects less memory size than that you installed when Intel® ME function is enabled.
 Refer to the following table for details.